 Now, the plate is made of stainless steel but has an attached plastic handle.
 However, where this diffuser really stands out is its low price.

-If you’re looking for an economical and at the same time, the best heat diffuser for gas stove top, then this is where your search ends.
+If you’re looking for an economical and at the same time, the best heat diffuser for gas burners, then this is where your search ends.
 This unit is great for keeping your food from being scorched or burnt.
 Moreover, it can also adjust with small pots to help you keep them on your stove.

 It’snot machine washable, but can be cleaned with the hand easily.
 Furthermore, the diffuser is very easy to store due to the removable handle.